 As Makegoods have the full functionality of a regular programmatic proposal line item, they carry programmatic fees for both the buyer and publisher.
 The CPM is carried over from the original proposal line item for the purposes of calculating the Makegoods fees.
-Outside of programmatic fees, buyers won’t be charged for the impressions delivered on a Makegoods line item.
+Outside of programmatic fees, buyers won’t be charged for the impressions delivered on a Makegood line item.

 To create Makegoods: